The-Mad-Noodle/QMK-Mad-Noodle-KeyPads/README.md

 4. In your QMK Toolbox Consol, you should see `*** DFU device connected:` appear.
 5. Under `Local File` open your compliled HEX file.
 6. Ensure `Microcontroller` is set to atmega32u4.
-7. Click the `Flash` button to begin flashing your keypad with the selected HEX file.
+7. Click the `Flash` button to begin flashing process.
-8. When the flashing is complete, your console should show an indication of a successful flash and the device disconnected.
+8. When the flashing is complete, your console should show an indication of a successful flash and the device will disconnect.

-9. Congrats!
+Congrats!
 Your keypad is now successfully flashed with your new Keymap!

 ## Flashing Keypads with RP2040 Chip
 > [!NOTE]